lethal-lisa/LucidOverCalc/overclock-guide/GUIDE.md

 [Note: 96 comes from having default 6 ticks per step groove, times 4 to achieve `ticks per beat`(24), then times 4 to reach actual value that OverClocked LSDj is using (96)] *A good practice* is to make sure your grooves are divisible by two in order to achieve half tempo if desired.

+Also small note, as for now, using official LSDj patcher and upgrading ROM will overwrite the overclock, making you redo the process in hex editor, but that's not big issue!

 ### CPU USAGE